Storage provider

 close-contract <address>

 Closing a contract automatically transfers available funds to the main provider contract.
-The exact process occurs automatically when the client’s balance is depleted.
+The same process occurs automatically when the client's balance is depleted.
 In both cases, the associated bag files will be deleted—unless other active contracts still use them.

 Transfer